Out of the Past (Agents of S.H.I.E.L.D.): Development

 After the sixth season finale of Agents of S.H.I.E.L.D. aired in August 2019, showrunners Jed Whedon, Maurissa Tancharoen, and Jeffrey Bell revealed that the seventh season would feature the team trying to save the world from invasion by the Chronicoms.
-They use time travel to do this, allowing the season to explore the history of S.H.I.E.L.D.
+They used time travel to do this, allowing the season to explore the history of S.H.I.E.L.D.
 Later that month, one of the season's episodes was revealed to be titled "Out of the Past" and written by Mark Leitner.
 It was confirmed to be the fourth episode of the season in June 2020, when Garry A. Brown was revealed to have directed it.
 The episode's title is a reference to the 1947 noir film of the same name.

 Writing

 The episode is set in 1955, like the previous one, but takes on a film noir tone, with most of the episode in black and white.
 In the episode, the Phil Coulson Life Model Decoy is malfunctioning, becoming the framing device for the noir tone, with Coulson seeing everything in black and white and having an internal monologue, thus serving as the episode's narrator.
 Bell had the idea to do an episode in black and white at the start of the season, which director Garry A. Brown felt was "so unique" to do for a television episode.
 Whedon added that it was not "a gimmick" since being in black and white had a story point and logic attached to it, making it "an instant sell".
 Enver Gjokaj spoke about Daniel Sousa joining the S.H.I.E.L.D. team at the end of the episode, saying "he's on the ride for the time being".
 Gjokaj added that Sousa is "very conflicted about being taken out of time, as you can imagine, because of all of the things that he had to love for in that time period."